LamininSolutions/mfsql-connector/source/blogs/setting-up-a-workflow-state-change/index.rst

 Different parts of the connector are being used in this use case and familiarity with the following is required:

--  spMFDropandUpdateMetadata (to update the configuration changes in M-Files)
+-  :doc:`/procedures/spMFDropandUpdateMetadata` (to update the configuration changes in M-Files)

--  spMFCreateTable (to create the class table)
+-  :doc:`/procedures/spMFCreateTable` (to create the class table)

 -  MFPurchaseInvoice (the class table)

--  MFContextMenu (the rules table for context menu operations)
+-  :doc:`/tables/tbMFContextMenu` (the rules table for context menu operations)

--  spMFContextMenuHeadingItem (to add heading)
+-  :doc:`/procedures/spMFContextMenuHeadingItem` (to add heading)

--  spMFContextMenuActionItem (to add action)
+-  :doc:`/procedures/spMFContextMenuActionItem` (to add action)

 -  custom.CMDoObjectActionForWorkflowState (serves as template for
    setting up procedure)

--  spMFUpdateTable (to update object into SQL)
+-  :doc:`/procedures/spMFUpdateTable` (to update object into SQL)

 -  VB script of state change actions (template to be used)